php-dev-br/laravel-doc-pt-br/verification.md

 <a name="verification-views"></a>
 ## Views

-To generate all of the necessary view for email verification, you may use the `laravel/ui` Composer package:

-    composer require laravel/ui  "^1.2" --dev

-    php artisan ui vue --auth

-The email verification view is placed in `resources/views/auth/verify.blade.php`.
+Laravel will generate all of the necessary email verification views when the `make:auth` command is executed.
+This view is placed in `resources/views/auth/verify.blade.php`.
 You are free to customize this view as needed for your application.

 <a name="after-verifying-emails"></a>
 ## After Verifying Emails